madhug-nadig/articles/_posts/2017-12-04-understanding-random-forests-and-scikit-implementation-machine-learning.md

 ### Feature Randomness:

 Instead of searching for the most important feature while splitting a node, we _search for the best (or random) feature among a random subset of features_.
-This results in a wide diversity that generally results in a better model.
+This results in a wider diversity that most often result in a better predictions.

 For `M` features in the data set, we take in `m` random features `m` < `M`.
 At the root nodes of each of the trees generated, we split the data based on this random subset of features.